lorenzilipe/202-final-project/README.md

 Follow the on-screen instructions and get your book recommendations!

-# Qdrant Book Recomendation files
+## Qdrant Book Recomendation files

+While it is not necessary to run these files to setup and use our application yourself, here is an explanation of how the Qdrant system works.

-## Folder Structure
+### Folder Structure

 The `qdrant/bookrec_qdrant` folder contains three main files for the book recommendation system: